Skip to content

 If your pregnancy is between 6 to 12 weeks:

-• The doctor will gently open your cervix (the opening to the uterus or womb) with dilators that gradually get bigger.
+• The doctor will use a dilator to gently open your cervix (the opening to your uterus or womb).

-• Once the cervix is open, the doctor will insert a hollow straw-like tube (called a cannula) which is attached to an aspirator.
-This machine uses gentle suction (like a vacuum) to clean out the contents of the uterus, including the fetus and placenta.
+• Once your cervix is open, the doctor will put in a hollow straw-like tube (called a cannula).
+This machine uses gentle suction to remove tissue from the uterus.

-• The doctor will then use a spoon-shaped instrument (called a curette) to check the walls of the uterus for any tissue that may remain.
+• The doctor may then use a spoon-shaped instrument (called a curette) to check the walls of the uterus for any leftover tissue.
 The procedure takes about 5 to 10 minutes.

 If your pregnancy is between 13 weeks to 15 weeks and 6 days:

-• Misoprostol takes 1½-2 hours to work.
-After this, you will have the procedure described above, which will last about 5-15 minutes.
+• After this, you will have the procedure described on the previous page, which will take about 5 to 10 minutes.

 What are the possible risks?

-• Infection may occur in 0.1-2% of cases.
+• There is a 0.1% to 2% chance of infection.
 You will be given antibiotics to help prevent this.

 • There is a very low risk (less than 1 in 1000) of: